stonedDiscord/RealAndroidBot/README.md

 2. PGSharp 100IV Shiny Hunting Mode
 3. Fast identification of Pokemon caught status during encounter (Caught, Missed, Escaped, etc)

-## Release Download

-- Please read the sections below on how to setup your phone to run RAB
-- There are no release version for Mac and Linux version yet.
-Please read on for the instructions on how to setup RAB on your system.

 ## Setting up USB Debugging mode option
 1. Launch the Settings application on your phone.
 2. Tap the About Phone option generally near the bottom of the list.